amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

   * The Hilbert spaces *L2* and *H1*.
 Note that *L2* and *l2* are different spaces and shouldbe used appropriately.

-  * Trilinos *VerbosityObject* for historical reasons.
-There are a few other camel-case parameters that go directly to Trilinos and therefore outside of our control.
+  * Trilinos parameters.
+There are a few camel-case parameters that go directly to Trilinos functions and therefore outside of our control, e.g. *ML output*.

 Verbose output